Last Updated on October 25, 2023 by Sorin Petroj

 The Continuous Innovation In Table Tennis

 Shi Zhihao, the former Chinese table tennis player and the Vice President of the International Table Tennis Federation, states that the spirit of innovation is the secret weapon of China’s dominance in table tennis.
-China stands forefront in table tennis innovation, from table tennis equipment to inventing new table tennis tactics.
+China stands forefront of table tennis innovation, from table tennis equipment to inventing new table tennis tactics.

 Chinese statistics from 2000 show that 61% of the global table tennis innovation in table tennis techniques and tactics is from China.
 China’s 5-year blueprint for 2021 to 2025 aims to increase Chinese sponsorship to raise recognition and confidence among their players.

 Technological innovation has been a driving factor in training and improving the performance of Chinese table tennis players.
-For example, China innovates the world’s first AI-enabled table tennis ball pitching robot known as Pongbot.
+For example, China innovated the world’s first AI-enabled table tennis ball pitching robot known as Pongbot.

 Chinese Players Represent As The Best Players Oversee